ChrisOwen101/SouthAfricanCodeSchools/README.md

 This project lists known programs available in South Africa that teach coding.

 This is a [Codebridge](https://codebridge.org.za/) community website.
-All organisation is completed on the [ZATech Slack](https://zatech.github.io/) workspace on the channel [#codeschooldirectory](https://zatech.slack.com/messages/CGT76NYK1/).
+All organisation is conducted on the [ZATech](https://zatech.github.io/) slack workspace on the channel [#codeschooldirectory](https://zatech.slack.com/messages/CGT76NYK1/).
 Join and say hi!

 ## Live Website